Recovering long-range cumulative response to geometric frustration in quasi-1d systems, mediated by constitutive softness

-So far, the systems' response was restricted to one dimension.
+So far, the systems' response was restricted to $1D$.
 However, when embedded in higher-dimensional space the frustration may be partially or even fully alleviated.
-If one lifts the restriction to a line for the system of two coupled chains and separates the chains in the transverse direction, the frustration is eliminated from the system through the introduction of bending.
+If one lifts the restriction to a line for the two coupled chains and separates the chains in the transverse direction, the frustration is lifted through the introduction of bending.
 For an equi-spaced collection of curves in the plane it is straightforward to show that the radius of curvature must vary linearly with the transverse coordinate \cite{NE18}.
 Having a spatially invariant bent structure at constant transverse spacing requires a gradient of longitudinal length elements.
-Thus, coupling more than two chains transversely by springs of equal rest-lengths can lead to a stress-free conformation only for a linear rest-lengths profile.
+Thus, coupling more than two chains transversely at equal spacing can lead to a stress-free conformation only for a linear rest-length profile.
 Any other profile, such as a quadratic one, will reintroduce frustration into the system.
-Given a simple quadratic profile, the reference metric in the continuum limit reads:

-The Gaussian curvature and the geodesic curvature along the $u$-parametric curves then read $K=\frac{k}{1 +k_g v-\frac{k}{2} v^2}$ and $K_g=\frac{k_g-k v}{1 +k_g v-\frac{k}{2} v^2}$.
-Since the Gaussian curvature is non-vanishing there is no stress-free embedding in the plane \cite{ESK13}.
-We represent the location of each material point using a Timoshenko-like beam with different shear angles above and below the midline.
-The full details of the derivation of the Hamiltonian can be found in the supplementary material.
-The metrics are written in terms of the arclength and curvature of the midline $s(u)$ and $\kappa(u)$, and the shear angles $\theta_t (u)$ and $\theta_b (u)$.
-The reduced Hamiltonian is derived by integrating over the narrow dimension $-\frac{t}{2}\leq v\leq \frac{t}{2}$, where $0\leq u \leq L$.
-For brevity we assume vanishing Poisson's ratio $\nu=0$.
-The Hamiltonian is expanded to second order in the variables and their combinations with $k_g $ and $k$.
-The Hamiltonian reads:
+We thus simulate a $2D$ collection of $N$ chains, where the rest-lengths of the springs in the nth chain is set to $1+a n^2$, where $a$ is the amplitude of the frustration.
+We set the elastic constant of both the longitudinal and the transverse springs to read $\beta$, and $\alpha$ is the elastic constant of the diagonal springs that control the shear modulus.
+Fig. \ref{fig:bend} summarizes the numerical results of the discrete realization of such a quadratic profile.
+For $\beta\sim\alpha$, while the system is unmistakably frustrated, it only demonstrates longitudinal cumulative frustration over a narrow domain in the vicinity of the boundaries.
+As in the previous case, as the value of shear stiffness, $\alpha$, is diminished, long-lasting cumulative behavior is recovered.